-The three-day window may be in part due to the jurisdiction's protocol, the laboratory's protocol or both.
+[note 1] The three-day window may be in part due to the jurisdiction's protocol, the laboratory's protocol or both.

 Journal of Forensic Sciences 53 (March 2008): 342-348.

 [note 4] A collection of Y-STR markers or Y-STR loci (see sidebar, "STR Analysis") must be discovered and validated as useful before it can be used as a Y-STR system for DNA profiling.

-In addition to its usefulness in sexual assault cases, investigators might be able to identify a disaster victim using the Y-STR profile of a close male relative.
+[note 5] In addition to its usefulness in sexual assault cases, investigators might be able to identify a disaster victim using the Y-STR profile of a close male relative.